Core Messages

 • Gather local data on the state of public housing.

-Message 2: Access is a Right
+Message 2: All Residents Deserve Access

-All %city_village_town% residents, especially kids, deserve access to healthy, safe housing.
+All residents, especially kids, deserve access to healthy, safe housing.
 But not everyone has such access.
 Municipal policies are often at the root of these disparities and disproportionately impact communities of color and those with lower incomes.

 Local Proof to Gather